remla25-team21/operation/Grade_Expectation.md

 - All artifacts (model-service image, app image, libraries) are versioned and released.
 - GitHub workflows are used to automate the release.
 - Git release tags (e.g., `v1.2.3`) are used to version artifacts.
-- Patch version is bumped automatically, and `main` is set to a `-pre` version after each stable release.

 ### Software Reuse in Libraries: **Excellent**
 - Both `lib-version` and `lib-ml` are reused as external dependencies via package managers.